apollo-lang/apollo/doc/whitepaper.md

 Apollo, in contrast, abstracts sonic details in favor of simplicity.
 The specifics of musical articulation are eschewed.
 In the place of deep --- but complex --- sonic articulation, the programmer should be able to interpret familiar data-values using a `play` function or optionally act on a discrete note-type.
 Instead of conceiving of specific musical compositions prior to programming, the user conceives of a program that is transformed into music during execution.
 Apollo thus takes a more experimental approach where the programmer is able to *become* a musician through the act of programming.

-We hope to...

-- Exploring the sound of algorithms
-- Create chance music
-- Prototype music

----

-- cross the sensory and the rational
-- enable correspondence between shape and form to be visible

 [RTcmix]: http://rtcmix.org
 [SuperCollider]: http://supercollider.sourceforge.net